-Companies in the early phases of building a customer service quality assurance process often begin by creating a rubric that focuses on agents’ technical skills.
+Companies in the early phases of building a customer service quality assurance process often begin by creating a quality assurance scorecard that focuses on agents’ technical skills.
 They want to make sure all of their interactions are PII compliant and in line with company policy.

 We found that customers only care about the technical components of their support interaction that help them get a resolution.
 While technical QA metrics can be important from a managerial perspective, they have little impact on CSAT.